Akasiek/spicetify-lucky-lp/README.md

-# Lucky LP - Spicetify Extension
+# LuckyLP - Spicetify Extension

-Lucky LP is a Spicetify Extension which allows to easily choose random album from your album collection.
+LuckyLP is a Spicetify Extension which allows to easily choose random album from your album collection.
 Just press the "Get Random Saved Album" button located in the header section of album collection page.

 ## Installation